Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Visualizing Model Predictions

 \section{Visualizing Model Predictions}

-As a final note, we present a visualization tool for generating model predictions and heatmaps of TSP instances, see Figures~\ref{fig:viz_tsp20}, \ref{fig:viz_tsp50} and \ref{fig:viz_tsp200}.
-We advocate for the development of more principled approaches to neural combinatorial optimization, \textit{e.g.} along with model predictions, visualizing the reduce costs for each edge (obtained using the Gurobi solver~\cite{gurobi2015gurobi}) may help debug and improve learning-driven approaches in the future.
+As a final note, we present a visualization tool for generating model predictions and heatmaps of TSP instances, see Figures~\ref{fig:viz_tsp20}, \ref{fig:viz_tsp50}.
+We advocate for the development of more principled approaches to neural combinatorial optimization, \textit{e.g.} along with model predictions, visualizing the reduce costs for each edge (cheaply obtained using the Gurobi solver~\cite{gurobi2015gurobi}) may help debug and improve learning-driven approaches in the future.
+Using reduce costs as supervision signals could also be an inexpensive alternative to running optimal solvers to create large labelled datasets.